Kristi-Short/DICE3020/README.md

 The meaning and depiction of the _Final Supper_ has changed over the centuries and this piece itself as shown adaptation everytime it is recreated.
-Leonardo da Vinci's is one of the most well know and created in 1490 with
+Leonardo da Vinci's is one of the most well know and created in 1490 with the idea that it would be a view inside Jesus' last meal before his crucifiction.
+The idea was for it resemble _Holy Communion_